ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   This is an advanced project option primarily meant for development work on Ceedling itself.
 This setting tells the code that launches the Ceedling application where to find the code to launch.
-It’s not uncommon in Ceedling development work to have the last production gem installed while modifying the application code in a locally cloned repository.
-Or, you may be bouncing between local versions of Ceedling to troubleshoot changes.

-  This value can be `gem` to indicate the command line utility `ceedling` should launch the application packaged in the installed gem.
-It can also be a relative or absolute path in your file system.
-If it is a path, that path should point to the top-level directory that contains Ceedling’s `bin/` and `lib/` sub-directories.

-  _Note:_ If you are working on the code in `bin/` and want to run it, you must take the additional step of specifying the path to `ceedling` in your file system at your command prompt — e.g.
-  `> my/ceedling/changes/bin/ceedling <args>`.
+  This entry can be either a directory path or `gem`.

+  See the section [Which Ceedling](#which_ceedling) for full details.

   **Default**: `gem`